jigoshop/jigoshop/readme.txt

 * New: Mark 1 month or older orders from 'pending' to 'on-hold' with an option in the Settings to enable
 * New: Select multiple countries and states for tax rules
 * New: Support for WordPress' admin classic theme
+* New: Include dummy product .xml file for WordPress importer for testing and demonstration
 * Tweak: Add shipping method to emails
 * Tweak: Shop address is used for Shipping address for local_pickup in notification emails
 * Tweak: Allow default tax classes to be translated